syncfusion-content/windowsforms-docs/WindowsForms/Classic/Month-Calendar/FAQ/How-to-customize-the-appearance-of-the-diagonal-columns.md

 ---
 layout: post
 title: Customize the diagonal columns | WindowsForms | Syncfusion
-description: how to customize the appearance of the diagonal columns?
+description: Learn about How to Customize the Appearance of the Diagonal Columns support in Syncfusion Windows Forms MonthCalendarAdv(Classic) control and more details.
 platform: WindowsForms
 control: CalendarDateTime
 documentation: ug
 ---
-# How to customize the appearance of the diagonal columns?
+# How to Customize the Appearance of the Diagonal Columns in Windows Forms MonthCalendarAdv(Classic)

 The appearance of diagonal columns can be customized using the below code.